codytowstik/buffMunchies/README.md

   I fondly remember this project as my first attempt to stay up programming for 36 hours straight, and is probably why I can no longer drink Red Bull.

+# If ...

+you are interested in browsing the code, I suggest taking a look at the [single MainActivity.java](./FoodTracker/app/src/main/java/com/talks/towtie/foodtracker/MainActivity.java) that essentially implements the entire app.

 # Instructions (when it used to work):